 - Costs not covered by insurance

-- Where there is financial burden due to the tornado event
+- Where there is financial burden due to the weather event

 Criteria and relevant information

-- Applications must be connected with the 20 May 2022 tornado and within the Horowhenua District
+- Applications must be connected with the 29-30 December weather event and within the Horowhenua District

 - Each application will be dealt with on its own merits